OussamaHaff/oussamahaff_dev/content/posts/05_ai_tooling_for_software_engineering.md

   - Tier 3 companies would be the fastest to adopt and build their own ML tooling for ICs.
   - Tier 1 companies could be the second and adopt more 0-code ML tools built by startups.
-  - Tiers 2 companies could be the slowest to embrace this change.
+  - Tier 2 companies could be the slowest to embrace this change.

 ## Human Brains Are Here to Stay